wordofwarning/wordofwarning.org/current/2018-worksahead/geraghty/index.md

 Box Office Tel: 0161 232 6089 (Z-arts)

 #### Access Information for Works Ahead
 Age advisory: 14+ (parental/guardian discretion).
 Duration: the double bill will last up to 2½ hours, including an interval (*running order tbc*).
-Both works largely spoken English; Emma's work also includes live music.
+Both works largely spoken English; Emma's work also includes bad language + live music.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 Fat is never a Good Thing.<br>Fat is bad, fat is unhealthy, fat is unattractive.<br>Time to stop the bullshit.